 our history

-Flanbwayan Haitian Literacy Project was founded in 2005 as a youth membership based organization serving English Language Learning (ELL) Haitian immigrant students in New York City ages 14 to 21.
-We provide the vital cultural and linguistic services that immigrant-serving community-based organizations can offer by enhancing the quality of life of these families in the community through education.
+Flanbwayan Haitian Literacy Project was founded in 2005 as a youth membership–based organization serving Haitian immigrant English Language Learners (ELLs) in New York City, ages 14 to 21.
+We provide culturally and linguistically responsive services that support immigrant youth and families, enhancing their quality of life through education and community connection.

 • Brooklyn Community Foundation